-Cost-Per-Action (CPA) or Cost-Per-Install (CPI) advertising is a performance-based payment method in which advertisers only pay if a user watches the video and then completes some type of desired action afterwards, such as installing an app, visiting a landing page, or buying a product.
+Cost-Per-Action (CPA) or Cost-Per-Install (CPI) advertising is a performance-based payment method in which advertisers only pay if a user watches the video and then completes some desired action.
+These actions might include installing an app, visiting a landing page, or buying a product.
 This model benefits performance marketers but isn’t very well suited to brand marketers whose primary goal is to drive awareness.
 It is not very favored by publishers either since the conversion rates tend to be low.

-Time-based pricing such as Cost-Per-Second (CPS) are a variation of the CPCV model in which advertisers pay a certain amount for every second that gets viewed.
+Time-based pricing such as Cost-Per-Second (CPS) is a variation of the CPCV model in which advertisers pay a certain amount for every second that gets viewed.
 This is a good compromise between CPC and CPCV because it finds the middle ground between having to pay for one second or not at all.
 It’s good for publishers and advertisers alike, but still not as good for advertisers as CPCV because it guarantees that consumers only watch part of the video, not the whole thing.

 If CPCV advertising is advertisers’ preferred pricing model for video ads, why don’t all publishers and ad networks offer it?
 The answer is simple: many of them can’t.
 Average video completion rates on mobile are just 64%, meaning that publishers would miss out on 36% of their potential revenue.
 Some publishers try making videos mandatory and unskippable, but this creates an annoying user experience.

-The reason why Tapjoy is able to offer CPCV advertising is that our rewarded advertising model.
-Our ad units, such as the offerwall, rewarded video and playables all provide a balanced exchange of value between the advertiser, publisher and consumer.
-Consumers receive rewards (in the form of premium in-app content) in exchange for their time and attention, while publishers get paid for creating that wonderful content and advertisers only have to pay for quantifiable, opt-in, completed views.
+The reason why Tapjoy can offer CPCV advertising is that our rewarded advertising model.
+Our ad units, such as the offerwall, rewarded video and playables all provide a balanced exchange of value between the advertiser, publisher, and consumer.
+Consumers receive rewards (in the form of premium in-app content) in exchange for their time and attention, publishers get paid for creating incredible content, and advertisers only have to pay for quantifiable, opt-in, completed views.
 It’s a win-win-win situation.